ontopia/ontopia/src/site/modules.md

 `ontopia-tmprefs`
 :    Contains code that allows a Topic Map to serve as Java Preferences API store.

-`ontopia-tmrap`
-:    Contains the core functionality of the [TMRAP protocol](tmrap/dev-guide.html).

-`ontopia-tmrap-aar`
-:    The TMRAP code packaged as an Apache Axis archive (AAR).

 `ontopia-vizigator`
-:    Contains the core code of the [Vizigator](vizigator/userguide.html) and Vizlet.
+:    Contains the core code of the [Vizigator](vizigator/userguide.html).

 `ontopoly-editor`
 :    Contains the core code of the [Ontopoly Topic Maps editor](ontopoly/user-guide.html).